The 2019 Conversion Rate Optimization Guide

 - Only have one goal per page.
 Do not confuse or slow down the user into thinking about making another decision.

-Greg Ahern Founder and President of Ometrics® is a fanatic about conversion rate optimization, chatbots and lead generation.
+Greg Ahern Founder and President of Ometrics® is a fanatic about conversion rate optimization, AI chatbots and lead generation.
 Greg has been a successful Internet entrepreneur since 1994.
 He speaks at conferences and webinars and has built a number of internet businesses, including web marketing, web development and internet lead generation, which have been successfully acquired.
 Greg is the Denver Chapter Leader for the Digital Analytics Association.
 You can follow Greg on Twitter @gregahern and join his CRO Hacks Groups on Facebook and Slack.